-We know these two things to be true: Babies don’t like grass and the internet loves watching babies avoid touching grass.
-There have been several viral videos of grass-avoidant baby behaviors over the years, but the one that first went mega-viral in 2019 is the masterpiece of the genre.
-A compilation of babies doing pretty much everything they can to keep off the grass, it features a baby in a pink dress who does a version of the splits that would make Jean-Claude Van Damme proud in order to avoid the green blade and another kid doing that Tom Cruise stunt from the first Mission: Impossible.
+We know these two things to be true: Babies don’t like grass, and the internet loves watching babies avoid touching grass.
+Over the years, several viral videos have shown grass-avoidant baby behaviors, but the one that first went mega-viral in 2019 is the masterpiece of the genre.
+A compilation of babies doing pretty much everything they can to keep off the grass, it features a baby in a pink dress who does a version of the splits that would make Jean-Claude Van Damme proud in order to avoid the green blades, and another kid doing that Tom Cruise stunt from the first Mission: Impossible.
 It’s all extremely adorable and funny.
 But why?
 Why don’t babies want to play in the grass?

-Now imagine you’d never even seen grass before.
+Now, imagine you’d never even seen grass before.
 That’s what it’s like to be a baby.
 The only reason not all babies react this way is that different babies process sensory experiences in different ways.
-This is also why older children affected by sensory processing issues often avoid grass.
+This is also why older children affected by sensory processing issues often avoid grass too.

 But the trippiness of grass is not the sole reason a baby might be inclined to keep off the lawn.
 According to a 2014 scientific study, babies may be wary of vegetation in general.
 A Yale study looked at babies’ responses to a variety of objects, including everyday vegetation.
 The researchers found that when babies were presented with plants, they took a lot longer to decide to touch them when compared to other objects.
 What’s more, this plant hesitancy occurred in babies as young as 8-months-old.

 “These results expand the growing literature showing that infants are sensitive to certain ancestrally recurrent dangers,” the study authors conclude.
 That is to say that babies’ wariness of plants is a natural behavior meant to keep them from getting poisoned.
 After all, the world is full of plants that have developed toxins as a means of defense against plant-eaters.